DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 **Tatiana Letier Pinto** is a Brazilian architect, artist, and independent researcher based in Stockholm.
 Her main research interests revolve around social inequalities in the built environment and the political aspect of space.
-She holds a master’s degree in Sustainable Architecture from Bologna University and a master’s from the Bartlett Development Planning Unit at the University College of London.
+She holds a master's degree in Sustainable Architecture from Bologna University and a master's from the Bartlett Development Planning Unit at the University College of London.
 She collaborates with the Decolonizing Architecture Advanced Studies (DAAS) in the post-master course held at the Royal Institute of Art (KKH) in